See also listing of relevant organisations at the end of Understanding disability and the law.

 • conducting community development research projects to investigate and challenge current social, economic and legislative issues affecting people with disabilities in the community.

-DDLS provides an information and referral service.
+Also, DDLS solicitors provide free legal advice over the telephone.
+The DDLS has an information and referral service.
 DDLS also provides volunteers and students with training, support and supervision to assist it to provide these services.
 For DDLS’s contact details, see “Contacts”.

 The Association of Employees with a Disability (AED) provides free legal advocacy for people with a disability who experience difficulties and/or discrimination in the areas of employment and education.
 The AED also provides representation at the AAT for reviews of National Disability Insurance Agency decisions.
 The AED is a state-wide service.
 It also provides a legal service every Wednesday night from 6.30 pm onwards.
 This service is staffed by volunteer legal practitioners under the supervision of AED staff.
 Appointments are necessary.
 Although the focus of the AED’s work is to seek legal remedies in cases of disability discrimination, the AED operates within a human rights framework to promote and protect the rights of people with a disability and give them better access to justice in employment, and education through the legal arena.
 For the AED’s contact details, see “Contacts”.